 COVID-19 is a viral infectious disease that can vary in severity, with some individuals having no, or very mild symptoms, others may develop respiratory symptoms, including pneumonia, and some may develop severe and life-threatening multi-system disease.
 COVID-19 has been declared a pandemic by the World Health Organization [WHO], meaning it is circulating globally, and there is little to no population immunity to the disease.
 Most people who are infected with COVID-19 will have a mild illness and will recover on their own.
 Some people who have more severe cases of COVID-19 will require care from a health care provider or hospitalization.
 COVID-19 may be diagnosed by a health care provider based on signs and symptoms, and/or confirmed through laboratory tests.
-For more information about COVID-19 and its signs and symptoms, consult the Government of

-Canada's website at www.canada.ca/coronavirus.
+For more information about COVID-19 and its signs and symptoms, consult the Government of Canada's website at www.canada.ca/coronavirus.

-1.2 During the coronavirus [COVID-19] pandemic, Protégé School has specific plans, protocols and guidelines in compliance to Government of Canada, Provincial and Municipal Governments related to managing risks associated with COVID-19 in place to protect the students and the faculty members and the general public.
-Protégé School is committed to following and enforcing all rules and regulations according to the Quarantine Act during the mandatory quarantine period.
-Protégé choose to mandate the minimum 3-day quarantine for all its international students.
+1.2 During the coronavirus [COVID-19] pandemic, Protégé School has a specific plans, protocols and guidelines in compliance to Government of Canada, Provincial and Municipal Governments related to managing risks associated with COVID-19 in place to protect the students and the faculty members and the general public.

-- 1.2.1 Currently, Protégé requires all international students to be fully vaccinated, international students may enter Canada for the purposes of pursuing a program of post-secondary study, for which they have secured a study permit or approval, subject to conditions set out in the Quarantine Act, and Emergency Orders made under the Quarantine Act, if applicable. - 1.2.2 All travellers entering Canada, including international students, are required to undergo the necessary health checks, must wear a non-medical mask or face covering during travel, including to their place of quarantine, and they must quarantine (if asymptomatic) or isolate (if symptomatic) for 14 days upon arrival in Canada, in accordance with the requirements set out in the Emergency Order Minimizing the Risk of Exposure to COVID-19 in Canada Order (Mandatory Isolation) No. 3.
-Upon arrival, international students must arrange with the School for a plan in place to support their initial 3-day mandatory quarantine or isolation period in Canada. - 1.2.3 Failure to comply with this Order is an offense under the Quarantine Act.
+- 1.2.1 Currently, international students may enter Canada for the purposes of pursuing a program of post-secondary study, for which they have secured a study permit or approval, subject to conditions set out in the Quarantine Act, and Emergency Orders made under the Quarantine Act. - 1.2.2 All travellers entering Canada, including international students, are required to undergo the necessary health checks, must wear a non-medical mask or face covering during travel, including to their place of quarantine, and they must quarantine (if asymptomatic) or isolate (if symptomatic) for 14 days upon arrival in Canada, in accordance with the requirements set out in the Emergency Order Minimizing the Risk of Exposure to COVID-19 in Canada Order (Mandatory Isolation) No. 3.
+Upon arrival, international students must be able to demonstrate that they have a plan in place to support their initial 14-day mandatory quarantine or isolation period in Canada. - 1.2.3 Failure to comply with this Order is an offense under the Quarantine Act.
 Maximum penalties include a fine of up to \$750,000 and/or imprisonment for six months.
 Further, a person who causes a risk of imminent death or serious bodily harm to another person while willfully or recklessly contravening this Act or the regulations could be liable for a fine of up to \$1,000,000 or to imprisonment of up to three years, or to both.
 Spot checks will be conducted by the Government of Canada to verify compliance.
 Please note in addition to the offenses under the Quarantine Act, international students and their dependents, as Temporary Residents or Foreign Nationals authorized entry, may face consequences under the Immigration and Refugee Protection Act, such as being deemed inadmissible and subject to a removal order, for any non-compliance with quarantine requirements under the Quarantine Act.